Tips for optimizing IMAP migrations

 Determine the optimal number of simultaneous connections to the IMAP server that minimize the impact on your internet bandwidth.

-Verify that folders you exclude aren't migrated to Office 365 mailboxes.
+Verify that folders you exclude aren't migrated to Microsoft 365 or Office 365 mailboxes.

 Determine how long it takes to migrate a batch of users.